-In order to address this challenge, and as set out in the new Joint Cybersecurity Strategy,43 the Commission is working with Member States and the European Space Agency towards the deployment of a secure quantum communication infrastructure (EuroQCI) spanning the entire EU, including its overseas territories, to meet the needs of national governments and public services of general interest.44 The EuroQCI will provide an unprecedented way of securing communications and data, integrating innovative and secure quantum products and systems into conventional communication infrastructures, by enhancing them with an additional layer of security based on quantum physics, i.e. quantum key distribution.
+In order to address this challenge, and as set out in the new Joint Cybersecurity Strategy, the Commission is working with Member States towards the deployment of a secure quantum communication infrastructure (EuroQCI) spanning the entire EU, including its overseas territories, to meet the needs of national governments and public services of general interest.
+It will also cooperate with the European Space Agency in this context.
+The EuroQCI will provide an unprecedented way of securing communications and data, integrating innovative and secure quantum products and systems into conventional communication infrastructures, by enhancing them with an additional layer of security based on quantum physics, i.e. quantum key distribution.